Free for Open Source Application Security Tools

 Free tools of this type:

-- OWASP has its own free open source tool OWASP Dependency Check that is free for anyone to use.
+- OWASP has its own free open source tools:

 Commercial tools of this type that are free for open source: